cisagov/ScubaGear/README.md

 .\Setup.ps1 #Installs the required modules Import-Module -Name .\PowerShell\ScubaGear #Imports the tool into your session
 ```

+### PowerShell Execution Policies

+On Windows Servers, the default [execution policy](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-5.1) is `RemoteSigned`, which will allow ScubaGear to run after the publisher (CISA) is agreed to once.

+On Windows Clients, the default execution policy is `Restricted`.
+In this case, `Set-ExecutionPolicy RemoteSigned` should be invoked to permit ScubaGear to run.

 ### Download the required OPA executable
 > **Note**: OPA executable download script is called by default when running SetUp.ps1.
 OPA.ps1 can also be run by itself to download the executable.
 In the event of an unsuccessful download, users can manually download the OPA executable with the following steps: